FezVrasta/react-resize-aware/README.md

 A simple React.js component you can use to make any piece of UI aware of its size.

+Each time the component' size changes, your component will be notified by one of the methods described below.
-Each time the component changes its size (it can be due to a window resize, a CSS change, a JS action, etc...) a `resize` event will be fired on the component itself.
+The size change can be detected by a window resize, a CSS media query, a CSS pseudo selector, a JavaScript action or really, anything.

-You can then listen to such event to perform any kind of operation.

-This component doesn't rely on intervals, loops or any other weird stuff.
+**This component doesn't rely on intervals, loops, DOM manipulation detection or any other weird stuff.
-It takes advantage of the `resize` event of the `<object>` HTML element.
+It takes advantage of the `resize` event of the `<object>` HTML element.**

+You don't have to care about anything, it will always work as you expect in any possible scenario.
+Also, it's just 2.6KB (or 1.2KB gzipped)! (no dependencies!)

 Install it with:

 ```
+yarn add react-resize-aware
+# or
-npm install react-resize-aware --save
+npm install --save react-resize-aware
 ```

 # Usage